metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 The entire Jets offensive line is a major liability in pass protection.
 Only the right tackle seems somewhat qualified to be playing in the professional league here.

+Two fumbles by the Jaguars on special teams.
+Sloppy.

 ***

 ## Dolphins @ Steelers